-You may ask, why get insurance when the surgery won’t be covered anyway?
-Well, the good news is, although the surgery may be considered a pre-existing condition, the insurance carrier may still re-evaluate your pet’s health in the future.
+Why acquire insurance if surgery isn’t covered?
+Although the operation may be deemed a pre-existing condition, the insurance company may re-evaluate your pet’s health in the future.

-Note that orthopedic injuries, allergies, skin lumps, and cancers, are a few of the major diseases that, when considered pre-existing, will not be reinstated.
+Orthopedic injuries, allergies, skin lumps, and cancers, are a few of the major diseases that can be pre-existing conditions.
+If this is the case, it will not be reinstated.
 In fact, diseases such as cancers and kidney failure would mean they won’t be eligible for insurance altogether.

 Will it be better to wait until after the surgery to get pet insurance?

 The simple answer to this question is ‘NO’.
 Essentially, the younger and presumably healthier your pet is, the better.
 You would certainly want to avoid getting into a similar situation where your pet already needs medical attention and you find yourself without pet insurance.
 Moreover, premiums are generally higher as dogs age— pretty much similar to life insurance.
 Life insurance becomes more expensive as we age— and reasonably so since we get closer to developing illnesses as we grow older.
 This is also partly why it’s best to always get pet insurance as soon as you can; you don’t only get it cheaper, you also get the financial protection you need.

 The surgery doesn’t need to be done till after another month.
 Can I just not tell the insurance company about my pet’s condition?